ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

     ```

 1. Validate Ondat is connecting to the new etcd
-    Search for `ETCD connection established` and the new etcd url in the logs
+    Search for `ETCD connection established` and the new etcd URL in the logs
     of the daemonset pods.

    The pattern suggested must be found on any of the daemonset `node` pods.